-FO undations for First-Year Success1

-FYS 101 First-Year Seminar

-(N ot required for transfer students with 24 or more earned semester credits.)

-Fo undations for Success in Calling and Vocation (choose one)

-BIOL 240 Integration of Faith and Science

-BUS 240 Business as Mission

-COMM 201 Communication as a Calling

-CM 240 All are Gifted, All are Called

-EDUC 415 Faith Integration in Teaching

-MUS 240 The Christian Artist

-PSY 240 Vocational Exploration and Psychology

-Any approved major-specific electives for theological reflection in the discipline

-(normally included in the respective majors)

-(1 Not required for transfer students with 48 or more earned semester credits.)

-Fo undations for Wellness and Life Success (choose 2 credits from the following)2

-COMM 175 Soft Skills

-EDUC 420 PE and Health Methods

-FIN 175 Personal Finance

-GLST 295 Study Abroad

-IDS 175 The Purposeful Graduate: Career Exploration and Planning

-IDS 275 Student Leadership

-- □ NUTR 220 Nutrition

-- □ Any course with a "PE" prefix

-- □ Foundations for Digital Technology Proficiency

-- □ Suggested coursework can include:

-Any course with a CIS prefix Any course with a SFTE prefix CMI 118 Music Technology EDUC 230 Technology for Teaching and Learning ncy can be shown through the successful completion of suggested coursework, major-specific approved coursework in the , or waiver based on meeting minimum requirements on competency exam or other placement assessments.
-Founda ations for Biblical Studies12 Requir ements for BTM BTM 100 Book of Books (or demonstrated proficiency) BTM 101 Engaging with the Old Testament3 BTM 102 Engaging with the New Testament Choose remaining credits from any BTM 200 level or above BTM 100 counts towards this category, but cannot be taken after successful completion of BTM 101 or BTM 102 Founda ations for Competent Writing and Oral Communication9 Prereq uisites for Writing General Education Requirement: WR 100 Writing Basics Requir ements for Writing and Oral Communication Ē WR 100 Writing Basics (or demonstrated proficiency) WR 121 English Composition WR 123 English Composition Communications Elective (choose one of the following) - COMM 212 Public Speaking COMM 213 Interpersonal Communication Re quired prior to enrollment in upper division major courses Found ations in Human Thought and Culture21 e a minimum of 21 credits from the following categories: American Studies (Choose one)one course Students select one course that focuses on an element of American (primarily U.S. or pre-U.S. colonial) studies in any of a variety of subject areas, such as U.S. History, American Literature, Christianity in America, etc. Literature (Choose one)one course Students select one course in any of a variety of literature topics (usually with an "ENG" prefix), such as Introduction to Literature, Survey of American Literature, Survey of British Literature, Christianity and Literature, etc. - Dhilosophy (Chaosa ana) Philosophy (Choose one)one course Students select one course in any of a variety of philosophy topics (usually with a "PHL" prefix), such as Ethics, Logic and Critical Thinking, Philosophy of Religion, etc. Social Sciences (Choose one) one course

-Students select one course in any of a variety of social science topics, such as anthropology (ANTH), business (BUS), criminal justice (CJ), economics (ECON), education (EDUC), psychology (PSY), Religion (RELS), Sociology (SOC), etc.

-- World History (Choose one)one course Students select one course in any of a variety of history topics (usually with an "HIST" prefix), such as World History, History of Western Civilization, etc.
+FYS 101 First-Year Seminar (Not required for transfer students with 24 or more earned semester credits.)
+BIOL 240 Integration of Faith and Science BUS 240 Business as Mission COMM 201 Communication as a Calling □ CM 240 All are Gifted, All are Called □ EDUC 415 Faith Integration in Teaching MUS 240 The Christian Artist PSY 240 Vocational Exploration and Psychology (Not required for transfer students with 48 or more earned semester credits.)
+COMM 175 Soft Skills □ EDUC 420 PE and Health Methods □ FIN 175 Personal Finance GLST 295 Study Abroad □ IDS 175 The Purposeful Graduate: Career Exploration and Planning LSHP 275 Student Leadership NUTR 220 Nutrition □ Any course with a "PE" prefix Foundations for Digital Technology Proficiency

+Suggested coursework can include:

+Any course with a CIS prefix

+Any course with a SFTE prefix

+CMI 118 Music Technology

+EDUC 230 Technology for Teaching and Learning

+Founda ations for Biblical Studies12

+Requir ements for BTM

+BTM 100 Book of Books (or demonstrated proficiency)

+BTM 101 Engaging with the Old Testament3

+BTM 102 Engaging with the New Testament3

+Choose remaining credits from any BTM 200 level or above

+BTM 100 counts towards this category, but cannot be taken after successful completion of BTM 101 or BTM 102.
+HIST331/332 will also meet this requirement.

+Founda ations for Competent Writing and Oral Communication9

+Prereq uisites for Writing General Education Requirement:

+WR 100 Writing Basics

+Requir ements for Writing and Oral Communication

+WR 100 Writing Basics (or demonstrated proficiency)

+WR 121 English Composition

+WR 123 English Composition

+Communications Elective (choose one of the following)

+COMM 212 Public Speaking

+COMM 213 Interpersonal Communication

+Re quired prior to enrollment in upper division major courses

+Founda ations in Human Thought and Culture21

+Choose a minimum of 21 credits from the following categories:

+American Studies (Choose one)one course

+Students select one course that focuses on an element of American (primarily U.S. or

+pre-U.S. colonial) studies in any of a variety of subject areas, such as U.S. History, American Literature, Christianity in America.

+Literature (Choose one)one course

+Students select one course in any of a variety of literature topics (usually with an "ENG" prefix), such as Introduction to Literature, Survey of American Literature, Survey of British Literature, Christianity and Literature.

+Philosophy (Choose one)one course

+Students select one course in any of a variety of philosophy topics (usually with a "PHL" prefix), such as Ethics, Logic and Critical Thinking, Philosophy of Religion.

+- Social Sciences (Choose one)..... one course Students select one course in any of a variety of social science topics, such as anthropology (ANTH), business (BUS), criminal justice (CJ), economics (ECON), education (EDUC), psychology (PSY), Religion (RELS), Sociology (SOC).

+- World History (Choose one).....one course Students select one course in any of a variety of history topics (usually with an "HIST" prefix), such as World History, History of Western Civilization.

+- Choose courses from above OR the following categories...... (remainder of 21 credits)

+Accounting (ACTG)

+Art

+Bible/Theology/Mission (BTM)

+Business (BUS)

+Economics (ECON)

+Christian Ministry (CM)

+Communication (COMM)

+Drama

+Foreign Language

+Geography (GEOG)

+Music (MUS)